heesungjang/heesungjang/README.md

 <p>

 - Hello!
 I'm Joseph
-- I am a people person, and I believe programming is the best way to have an impact on people's daily lives
+- I am a people person, and I believe programming is the best way to have an impact on people's everyday life
 </p>